Doubly isogenous curves of genus two with a rational action of $D_6$

 Therefore, $C_1$ and $C_2$ are doubly isogenous over~$L$.

-Next, we turn to the special triple covers of $C_1$ and $C_2$, as in Section~\ref{ssec:specialtriple}.
-From that section, we know that the Prym of one of the special triple covers of $C_1$ is isogenous to the product of the elliptic curve
+Next, we turn to the intrinsic triple covers of $C_1$ and $C_2$, as in Section~\ref{ssec:specialtriple}.
+Lemma~\ref{L:specialPrym} says that the Prym of the intrinsic triple cover of $C_1^{\phihat,1}\to C_1$ is isogenous to the product of the elliptic curve